bena-tshishiku/bena-tshishiku.github.io/_teaching/2024-spring.md

 ## Announcements

-* (2/5) Pending approval, office hours will now take place in 111 Thayer room 114.
+* (2/5) Office hours will now take place in 111 Thayer room 114, starting today!
 * (2/3) Some solutions to HW1 are posted below.
 * (2/2) HW2 is posted below and due Friday, February 9 at 5pm.
 * (1/29) Office hours for the semester: Tuesday 4:30-5:30 and Thursday 3-4.
 And you can always ask questions (publicly or privately) on Campuswire.